VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 After a registrant has selected the quantity of each seat type, the system calculates the total to pay for the order, and the registrant can then pay for those seats using an online payment service.
+Contoso does not handle payments on behalf of its customers: each business customer must have a mechanism for accepting payments through an online payments service.
+In a later stage of the project, Contoso will add support for business customers to integrate their invoicing systems with the Conference Management System.
+At some future time, Contoso may offer a service to collect payments on behalf of customers.

 > **Note:** In this version of the system, the actual payment is
 > simulated.